jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/teleop-psm.rst

 From the user perspective, it gives plenty of time to react and adjust their grip for the ongoing task.
-The maximum jaw velocity can be configured in the systen JSON configuration file.
+The maximum jaw velocity can be configured in the system JSON configuration file.

 Cartesian velocity
 ******************

-The teleoperation component provides an option to use the MTM cartesian velocity along the cartesian position.
-Since the dVRK arm class provides the MTM cartesian velocity (twist), it can be used to compute cartesian position and velocity goals for the PSM.
-On the PSM side, the twist is converted to desired joint positions and velocities (using the jacobian).
+The teleoperation component provides an option to use the MTM Cartesian velocity along with the Cartesian position.
+Since the dVRK arm class provides the MTM Cartesian velocity (twist), it can be used to compute Cartesian position and velocity goals for the PSM.
+On the PSM side, the twist is converted to desired joint positions and velocities (using the Jacobian).
 The PID can then use these to provide a smoother and more reactive motion.
 Informal testing indicates that the latency between the MTM and PSM motion is reduced by a factor close to 5 (from 100ms to 20ms).
 This can be deactivated in the system JSON configuration